-The program runs from May – November each year and the average time commitment is 2 hours per month.
+The program runs from April – November and the average time commitment is 2 hours per month.

-“This program and the interaction between credit union employees only serves to make the whole credit union industry better and stronger”
+“This program and the interaction between credit union employees only serves to make the whole credit union industry better and stronger”– Past Participant

 Who is eligible?

-- Mentors: We’re looking for experienced leaders, directors and digital savvy employees with skills and experiences they are willing to share.
+- Mentors: We’re looking for experienced leaders and directors with skills and experiences they are willing to share.

 - Mentees: Any credit union employee or director who has the desire to build skills or abilities and accept coaching from another.